springernature/vpat/nature.md

 <br><br>
 When supplied by authors who publish with us, Graphical Objects (e.g. charts, graphs, or maps, among others) may have inadequate contrast.
 <br><br>
-Third-party content (e.g. advertising, customer services widgets) may inject non-text elements with inadequate contrast.
+Third-party content (e.g. advertising) may inject non-text elements with inadequate contrast.
 When we become aware of deficiencies, we immediately take steps to request repairs from third-party vendors.
 </td>
 </tr>
 <tr id="text-spacing" valign="top">